amysfrogs/DataVizGroup8Project/README.md

-# DataVizGroup8Project
+# Correlation of the Happiness Index with Homicide Rates

+The world happiness index already incorporates data from many categories into its rankings.
+We were interested in how a data category not already incorporated into the rankings compared to the happiness score.
+The homicide rates seemed like an appropriate variable that fit this criteria.
+The initial thought is that a country with a higher happiness score would have a lower homicide rate, but does this expected relationship hold up?

+## Team Members

 Data Visualization Project for Group 8.

-## Team Members
 Amy Westell

 Sreekanth Radhakrishnan